D4rk-5ky/Syncerate/commented_code_map.md

 - original or modified command;
 - repeated-pattern status;
 - whether one retry with `--no-resume` is requested;
-- whether the known missing-destroy-snapshot condition was observed.
+- whether the known missing-destroy-snapshot condition was observed;
+- whether this attempt stopped after detecting Broken Pipe.

 It replaces former mutable control globals.